sammcj/renovate-config/README.md

 - Disable major upgrade of `@types/node`
 - Upgrade semver ranges to latest version even if latest version satisfies existing range.
 - Group ESLint, ESLint configs, ESLint plugins and Prettier together
-- Automerge minor updates of widely used libraries like `mocha` in devDeps
+- Automerge minor updates of widely used libraries like `mocha` in devDependencies.

 #### for lock file maintenance